Raja-mishra1/Raja-mishra1/README.md

 Started coding in 8th standard and was amazed by how we can do such great stuff with few lines of code.
 <br>
 ### - 🔭 I’m currently working in Python , Django , Flask , Machine Learning , Deep Learning , Javascript.
-### - 🌱 I’m currently learning Deep Learning , DevOps , React
+### - 🌱 I’m currently learning Deep Learning , DevOps , Reactjs
 ### - 💬 Ask me about Python , Django , Machine Learning , Deep Learning
 <br><br>
 ## Skills: